protobuf-net/protobuf-net.Grpc/readme.md

 }
 ```

-Object models can be arbitrarily deep and complex, but should be trees (not graphs).
+Object models can be arbitrarily deep and complex (including lists, arrays, etc), but should be trees (not graphs).

 Service contracts are interfaces marked with `[ServiceContract]`.
 You can optionally specify the gRPC service name, otherwise it'll use